wlxo0401/MAutoClick/README.md

 # About
 This is a project started to study SwiftUI.
 Because it is a toy project, there are many bugs that could not be found.
 Please let me know if you find any bugs.

+# Caution
+- Tested on 'Apple M1 Pro'.
+- Tested on 'mac os ventura 13.1'.
+- I don't know how it works on Intel CPUs.
+- The distributed dmg was built based on my MacBook.
+- I don't know how it works on older versions of the OS.

+## Be sure to leave any bugs that occur during use in an issue.

 # Tech Stack
 - Swift
 - Swift UI